blackout-games/frontend-docs/manual/BuildProcess.md

 *Note: this script can only be run on a mac, it uses xcode.*

+Once the IAP file has uploaded to TestFlight you can then assign it to the "Discord Testers" group within the iTunes Connect console.

 #### Apple App-Specific Password

 An "App-Specific Password" is needed for the upload.
 Which can be created at https://appleid.apple.com/account/manage.
 This may be reset if the account password is reset.